hikeventures/hikeventures.github.io/_posts/reviews/2013-11-23-tubbs-xpedition-snowshoes.markdown

   - snowshoeing
 layout: post
 ---
 Having used skis and hiking boots the years before, I am interested to do some snowshoeshoeing this winter with my new Tubbs Xpedition snowshoes and here comes a short review.
 As I have worked in the past a couple of months in a mountain hut in the Swiss Alps, I frequently had to walk 2 hours up the mountain to reach my workplace.
-Well, it was possible but with snowhoes it would have been so much more easier to get up.
+Well, it was possible but with snowhoes it would have been so much more easier to get up. {% include disclaimer.html %}

 <img src="http://farm6.staticflickr.com/5531/11312000916_7d50425b7c_c.jpg"><!--more-->